 It doesn’t take much for me to want empanadas.
 Luckily, I made picadillo earlier in the week, so I used that ground beef mixture to stuff the empanadas.
 If you know you are planning on using picadillo to fill the empanada dough, make sure you use olives stuffed with pimientos.
 I would also suggest slicing the olives.

-- 1 package La Fey dough for pastries (thawed)
+- 1 package empanada wrappers or dough for pastries (thawed)

 Place un-opened empanada dough and picadillo on counter.